Medicine and Health

 Why choose Buckingham

 Study Medicine and Health at Buckingham, the home of the two-year degree, ranked in the top 10 for Graduate Prospects (The Sunday Times, Good University Guide 2022).
 Students are at the heart of everything we do: our award-winning small class tutorials ensure every student is known by name and supported throughout their studies.
-You will love our personalised teaching model, dedicated student support team, and beautiful, safe campus
+You will love our personalised teaching model, dedicated student support team, and beautiful, safe campuses at Buckingham and Crewe.

 Featured Medicine and Health courses